 Healthy Living: Fresh Air, Fitness, Friendship, and Fun

 Numerous studies have shown that as we grow older, our health may decline from lack of exercise and, more importantly, loneliness and isolation.
-Join Timucuan Parks Foundation, in partnership with AARP, this fall for monthly Thursday morning walks in four of Jacksonville’s parks and preserves and learn some new ways to follow a path to healthy living.
+Join Timucuan Parks Foundation and AARP this fall for monthly Thursday morning walks in four of Jacksonville’s parks and preserves and learn some new ways to follow a path to healthy living.

-Walks are free and open to all ages, but preregistration for each is required at the corresponding link below.
-(If no link appears yet, please check back.)
+Walks are free and open to all ages, but preregistration for each is required.
+You can register for one walk or multiple walks.

-All walks run from 9 AM to 12 noon.
+All walks start at 9 AM and end at noon.